korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 ![image21](https://github.com/korhanertancakmak/JAVA/blob/master/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/images/image20.png?raw=true)

 From this diagram above, you can obviously see the Map is out here on its own.
-A map in the collections framework is another data structure.
-Although it's still a grouping of elements, it's different, because elements are stored with keyed references.
+A map in the **collections** framework is another data structure.
+Although it's still a grouping of elements, it's different because elements are stored with keyed references.

 | Collection Interface                        | Map Interface       |